 This pair of booklets tells the stories of the two very different men who founded the schools which today form Stewart’s Melville College in Edinburgh.

 Cupar Old & St Michael of Tarvit Parish Church: the story of six hundred years (2015) explores the history of this historic Fife kirk in the context of events taking place in Scotland and beyond.
 For more information or to order a copy, contact Cupar Old Church.

-War Classics: the remarkable memoir of Scottish scholar Christina Keith on the Western Front (The History Press, 2014) is now available to purchase via The History Press, Amazon, Waterstones and other websites, or you can order a copy directly from me.
+War Classics: the remarkable memoir of Scottish scholar Christina Keith on the Western Front (The History Press, 2014) .
+Get in touch via the contact form to order a signed copy directly from me.

 It tells the story of a young academic from Thurso who travelled to France towards the end of the First World War as a lecturer with the army’s education scheme.
 Christina was part of the generation which pioneered higher education for women, and which was most affected by the war.
 The two themes of education and war intertwine through the book.